sercankulcu/sercankulcu.github.io/_thoughts/you-do-not-choose-to-forget.md

 ---
 title: "You Do Not Choose to Forget"
 date: 2010-07-04
+description: "Forgetting rarely obeys direct command; memory loosens through time, attention, and new life around the old wound."
 tags:
   - memories
   - forgetting
   - time
   - life
   - reflection
 ---

 Years ago, I wrote a single sentence about forgetting: **Forgetting is not something a person can do.
 It is something that happens to a person.** I still think there is truth in that.